This tutorial will show you how to configure builtin Prometheus scraper to monitor Stash backup and recovery operations as well as Stash operator.

 --prometheus-namespace=monitoring

-service.
+This will add necessary annotations to stash-operator service.
 Prometheus server will scrape metrics using those annotations.
 Let’s check which annotations are added to the service,

 $ kubectl get service -n kube-system stash-operator -o yaml